Seahawks’ Will Dissly on his injury, recovery and mental health: ‘If you’re in a bad place you should be able to talk about it’

 There were days he was able to hike and days he was able to golf, and days he was able to run for 45 minutes “at some janky park” close to where he was staying that were all pivotal along the way.

 It all led to the most pivotal moment of all — returning to the field with the Seahawks when training camp began in earnest last week.
-He officially rejoined a tight end corps Seattle thinks cold be among the best in the NFL with the addition of veteran Greg Olsen and the return of Jacob Hollister and Luke Willson.
+He officially rejoined a tight end corps Seattle thinks could be among the best in the NFL with the addition of veteran Greg Olsen and the return of Jacob Hollister and Luke Willson.

 He felt the same feeling he’d had the year before, when he began camp after the ACL injury, which Dissly equated to “Christmas morning.”

-“I had a ton of confidence from rehab so there was never this fear of ‘I don’t know if I’m ready to put pads,'” he said.
+“I had a ton of confidence from rehab so there was never this fear of ‘I don’t know if I’m ready to put on pads,'” he said.
 “It was more of just the excitement of I’m putting pads on again, I’m playing the sport I love.
 I worked my tail off and there was a bit of celebration in my mind.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.